The following is a cross-post from Tradeology, the official blog of the International Trade Administration

 By Vickie Gunderson, Smart Grid Analyst

-The average number of Internet-connected devices per household is expected to increase five-fold by 2022, leading to potentially over 50 billion connected devices by 2025.
+The average number of internet-connected devices per household is expected to increase five-fold by 2022, leading to potentially over 50 billion connected devices by 2025.
 As more devices are connected to the internet – in our homes, offices, and manufacturing facilities – it is becoming increasingly more critical that people have access to reliable, secure, affordable, and clean electricity to power them.
-And U.S. firms that provide the products and services to meet these grid modernization needs are seeing increased global interest.
+And U.S. firms that provide the products and services to meet these grid modernization needs are seeing an increased global interest.

 Earlier this year, we released an Update to the 2016 Smart Grid Top Markets Report.
 These articles offer a detailed analysis of the near-term growth potential for U.S. exporters of smart grid products and services overall and for three sub-sectors: transmission and distribution (T&D) equipment, smart grid information communications technologies (ICT), and energy storage.
 The Update expanded the number of ranked international markets for U.S. exporters from 34 to 50 markets and ranks them according to opportunities.

 Across the suite of sub-sectors, U.S. exporters remain global leaders.
 Deployment of these advanced technologies across the United States to modernize our grid is serving as a global test bed for these disruptive technologies.
 Nowhere is this more apparent than for energy storage systems.